hybridsynchaadl/hybridsynchaadl.github.io/models/WaterTank/watertank.md

 ## Safety Requirement

-We analyze the safety invariant property where temperature of all water tank contains amount of water more than 30 up to bound 500 ms.
+We analyze the safety invariant property where temperature of all water tank contains the amount of water more than 30 up to bound 500 ms.

 four-complex-inv-false.pspc
 ```